Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

       - windows
       - no-agent

+If a parameter was added, changed or deleted in the plugin, simply re-run the ``check2basket`` to update the basket file.

 To run ``check2basket`` against all checks, for example due to a change in the script itself, use: